pingcap/docs/tidb-cloud/backup-and-restore-serverless.md

     </div>
     </SimpleTab>

-4. In **Destination**, you can choose to restore in-place or restore to a new cluster.
+4. In **Destination**, you can choose to restore to a new cluster or restore in-place.

     <SimpleTab>
     <div label="Restore to a new cluster">